These big Asian festivals may vary from place to place, but all share something in common: they're often big, chaotic, and extremely memorable!

 Each note can represent new TVs, cars, household items, or other gifts that the ancestors may enjoy in the afterlife.
 The notes are thrown in the air and burned.

-Starting new undertakings and traveling during the Hungry Ghosts period are considered unlucky.
+Starting new undertakings and traveling during the Hungry Ghosts period is considered unlucky.

 - When: Dates change; always on the 14th day of the seventh lunar month